buaiscia/buaiscia.github.io/data/blog/how-passed-from-junior-to-intermediate-dev-one-year.md

 ## Six months into the new job (1 year and half since started)

-The past six months brought up new challanges.
-I was involved in 3 projects: the first one was temporary and lasted few weeks (just as maintainance); the second one was supposed to last 3 months but it was almost 5; and the last one is where I'm actually involved.
+The past six months brought up new challenges.
+I was involved in 3 projects: the first one was temporary and lasted few weeks (just as maintenance); the second one was supposed to last 3 months but it was almost 5; and the last one is where I'm actually involved.

-That's one advantage of working for a smaller company that continously receives new clients, comparing to tech giants: I got to work with three totally different frameworks and tech stacks in less than a year.
+That's one advantage of working for a smaller company that continuously receives new clients, comparing to tech giants: I got to work with three totally different frameworks and tech stacks in less than a year.
 This widened a lot my knowledge.
 Or to better say, it helped me understand the common thinking allowing to work with whatever you're given.

 Another important thing that I learned was caused by the second project.
 It was really badly managed.
 We were just two developers for frontend and backend for a huge promised product to finish in three months.
 Here are the signs that the project was ill-fated since the beginning:

-- it was overpromised before devs came in to work with it
+- it was over-promised before devs came in to work with it
 - even soon after we came in and had the first meetings, we had to take decisions on its delivery based on design drafts (yes, not even stories, features description or similar)
 - as it seemed from the drafts ok, we decided to give it a go
 - after we started working, the real designs and tickets came in and...surprise surprise, the scope of the project raised twice or even thrice